Maïc's Art Gallery - September 2022

 (click on any photo to enlarge)

-Prints of paintings that have been sold may be purchased at the following exhibitions.
+Prints of sold paintings may be purchased at the following exhibitions.

 (IF IT DOES NOT RAIN)